Alternative business funding – what are the options?

 Crowdfunding

-One of the benefits of crowdfunding is being able to test potential business opportunities and ideas with a following or potential customers, as well as encouraging smaller investments and gaining feedback as the investment window progresses.
+One of the benefits of crowdfunding is being able to test potential business opportunities and ideas with potential customers, as well as encouraging smaller investments and gaining feedback as the investment window progresses.
 Find out more about crowdfunding in our useful guide.

 Small business grants